Mid Rivers Mall: Crime and legal issues

 In September 2017, the mall owner sued former tenant Max & Erma's, alleging that the franchisee owed over $680,000 in rent, interest, and fees after vacating their nearly 7000 sqft mall space in August; its 2011 lease was to expire in January 2022.

-In December 2017, a 59-year-old man was attacked and his vehicle carjacked during late Saturday morning hours near the mall's Dillard's store.
+In December 2017, a 59-year-old man was attacked and his vehicle carjacked late on a Saturday morning near the mall's Dillard's store.

 In March 2018, Mid Rivers was reported as one of several St. Louis area malls at which a woman allegedly photographed young girls in bathroom stalls to share with a man.
 In July 2018, it was reported that a 33-year-old man had been charged with invasion of privacy after he was caught attempting to record a woman while she was in a dressing room at the mall's Windsor's Fashions store.

 In July 2018, a shoplifting theft from a Mid Rivers Mall department store resulted in a high speed chase to St. Louis.
 In January 2020, two shoplifters drove over a police officer's foot while fleeing.